microsoft/vscode-cpptools/Documentation/LanguageServer/MinGW.md

 }
 ```

-Note that you may have to change the MinGW version number to match what you have installed.
+Note that the `browse.path` setting is not automatically updated at this time and you may have to change the MinGW version number to match what you have installed.
+If you are using a different MinGW distribution, the values for `compilerPath` and `browse.path` will likely be different than what is written here.

 ## With extension version 0.16.0 and earlier: